yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/plugin-bundles.md

 weight: 3
 ---

 A plugin bundle is a ZIP file that contains your custom middleware files and its associated configuration block (the `custom_middleware` block).
+The idea behind plugin bundles is to enhance the process of attaching and loading custom middleware.

+### Requirements

-A plugin bundle must include a manifest file (named as `manifest.json`).
+A plugin bundle must include a manifest file (called `manifest.json`).
 The manifest file contains important information like the configuration block and the list of files that will be included as part of the bundle file.
 If a file isn't specified in the list, it won't be included in the resulting file, even if it's present in the current directory.

-The idea behind plugin bundles is to enhance the process of attaching and loading custom middleware.

 ### The manifest file